lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 All we need to do is to change the files in .devcontainer so they are the same as .devcontainerGPU.
 There are a number of ways to do this, but a convenient way is to simply swap to the gpu branch of the repository.

 At the bottom left of the screen, you will see the word `master.`  Click on this and select the gpu branch of the repository.
 The master and the cpu branch should be identical, but the content of .devcontainer is different for the gpu branch.
 Now select View/Command Palette and select Dev Containers: `Rebuild and Reopen in Container.`  This will load the GPU Container which will take a few minutes once again.
-Time for your next coffee -  I`m grabbing one now.
+Time for your next coffee -  I'm grabbing one now.

 ![Alt text](/images/image-17.png)